marsgroves/CYBERSECURITY/WebDevelopment/WebDevelopment.md

 [page content]
 ```

-21. What is the response status code?

-The response status code is 200 OK.
+The *response status code* is **200 OK**.

-22. What web server is handling this HTTP response?

-The web server handling this HTTP response is Apache.
+The web server handling this HTTP response is **Apache**.

-23. Does this response have a user session associated to it?
+This response has a user session associated with it because it has a **Set-Cookie** header and **SessionID=5**.

-Yes, which you can see from the Set-Cookie header.

-24. What kind of content is likely to be in the [page content] response body?

-The site’s web code based on the content-type: text/html header.

-25. If your class covered security headers, what security request headers have been included?
+The site's web code is the content most likely to be in the *[page content]* part because in the **Content-Type** part of the HTTP response, you can see it contains **text/html**

-There are many security headers in this example, but the one covered in class would have been `Strict-Transport-Security`, which tells the client that it should only be accessed over HTTPS and not HTTP.
+There are many security headers in this example, such as `Strict-Transport-Security`, `X-Content-Type`, `X-Frame-Options`, and `X-XSS-Protection` that have various purposes.
+For exanple, `Strict-Transport-Security` tells the client that it should only be accessed over HTTPS and not HTTP.

 ## Monoliths and Microservices

-26. What are the individual components of microservices called?
+The individual components of microservices are called **services**.

-Services.

-27. What is a service that writes to a database and communicates to other services?

-An Application Programming Interface or API that allows people to interact directly with back-end-like services.
+An **Application Programming Interface (API)** is a service that writes to a database and communicates to other services.
+It allows clients to interact directly with back-end-like services.

-28. What type of underlying technology allows for microservices to become scalable and have redundancy?
+**Containers** are an underlying technology that allows microservices to become scalable and redundant.
+Thus, containerization is a great choice for scalability and redundancy.

-Containers which allow microservices to be both scalable and redundant.

 ## Deploying and Testing a Container Set

-29. What tool can be used to deploy multiple containers at once?

-Docker-Compose can deploy multiple containers at once using a `docker-compose.yml` file.
+**Docker-Compose** can deploy multiple containers simultaneously via a `docker-compose.yml` file.

-30. What kind of file format is required for us to deploy a container set?

-A YAML file, specifically a `docker-compose.yml` configuration file that contains all of the base containers, networking, and other configurations for our container set.
+A YAML file, specifically a `docker-compose.yml` configuration file is required for the deployment of a container set.
+It contains all of the base containers, networking, and other configurations for our container set.

-## Databases
+## Databases (e.g., SQL queries)

-31. Which type of SQL query would we use to see all of the information within a table called 'customers'?
+An SQL query can request information from a table.
+For example, to see all of the information within a table called 'customers' we need to make an SQL query that looks like this:

-## SELECT * FROM customers;
+**SELECT * FROM customers;**

 32. Which type of SQL query would we use to enter new data into a table?
 (You don't need a full query, just the first part of the statement.)

-## INSERT INTO

-33. Why would we never run `DELETE FROM <table-name>;` by itself?
+This is the SQL query we would use to enter new data into a table:
+**INSERT INTO**

-We would never run it because it would delete the entire table.
+We would never run **DELETE FROM <table-name>;** by itself because it would delete the entire table.

 ## Bonus Challenge Solution: The Cookie Jar

-The goal for this bonus challenge was to quickly get familiar with using `curl` to save and manage cookies.
+The goal for this bonus challenge was to quickly get familiar with using **curl** to save and manage cookies.
 Security roles that deal with testing websites will need to know how to use command-line cookies for scripting and automation.

-The solution below skips Step 1: Set Up.

-## Step 2: Baselining

-The goal of the baselining portion of this activity was to get you familiar with the contents of the Dashboard and what 'users.php' look like for both Administrator and Editor users.

-The later parts of the activity checked to see if curl returned these same pages.
+After completing steps one and two, that is, setting up and completing baselining where I got familiar with the contents of the dashboard and saw the Administrator and Editor users in the *users.php* file, I decided to construct a curl request.
+I found a user with Editor credentials named Ryan from the list.
+Let's skip to step 3 now.

 ## Step 3: Using Forms and a Cookie Jar

-1. Construct a `curl` request that enters two forms: `"log={username}"` and `"pwd={password}"` and goes to `http://localhost:8080/wp-login.php`.
-Enter Ryan's credentials where there are placeholders:
+I constructed a **curl** request that enters two forms: `"log={username}"` and `"pwd={password}"` and goes to `http://localhost:8080/wp-login.php`.
+In this example, I entered Ryan's credentials where there are placeholders, and it looks like this.

-curl --form "log=Ryan" --form "pwd=123456" http://localhost:8080/wp-login.php
+`curl --form "log=Ryan" --form "pwd=123456" http://localhost:8080/wp-login.php`

-Q: Did you see any obvious confirmation of a login?
-(Y/N)
-A: No.
+After constructing my curl request using forms, I did not get an obvious confirmation of a login.

+So what did I do?

-2. Construct the same `curl` request, but this time add the option and path to save your cookie: `--cookie-jar ./ryancookies.txt`.
-This option tells `curl` to save the cookies to the `ryancookies.txt` text file:
+I constructed the same **curl** request, but this time I added the option and path to save your cookie:
+`--cookie-jar ./ryancookies.txt`

+This option tells **curl` to save the cookies to the `ryancookies.txt` text file:

-curl --cookie-jar ./ryancookies.txt --form "log=Ryan" --form "pwd=123456" http://localhost:8080/wp-login.php
+`curl --cookie-jar ./ryancookies.txt --form "log=Ryan" --form "pwd=123456" http://localhost:8080/wp-login.php`

+Now I proceeded to read the **ryancookies.text** file.

-3. Read the contents of the `ryancookies.txt` file.
+After reading the contents of the **ryancookies.text** file, **I found 4 cookies** in the `ryancookies.txt` file.

-Q: How many items exist in this file?
-A: Four cookies exist in the `ryancookies.txt` file.

 ## Step 4: Log in Using Cookies

-1. Craft a new `curl` command that now uses the `--cookie` option, followed by the path to your cookies file.
-For the URL, use `http://localhost:8080/wp-admin/index.php`:
+Next, I crafted a new **curl** command that now uses the **--cookie** option, followed by the path to your cookies file.
+For the URL, use `http://localhost:8080/wp-admin/index.php` like this:

-curl --cookie ./ryancookies.txt http://localhost:8080/wp-admin/index.php
+`curl --cookie ./ryancookies.txt http://localhost:8080/wp-admin/index.php`

-Q: Is it obvious that we can access the Dashboard?
-(Y/N)
+It is not yet obvious that we can access the Dashboard with this new curl command using the **--cookie** option.
-A: No.

-2. Press the up arrow on your keyboard to run the same command, but this time, pipe `| grep Dashboard` to the end of your command to return all instances of the word `Dashboard` on the page:
+So I pressed the up arrow on my keyboard to run the same command, but this time, I would pipe `| grep Dashboard` to the end of my command to return all instances of the word **Dashboard** on the page which looks like this:

-curl --cookie ./ryancookies.txt http://localhost:8080/wp-admin/index.php | grep Dashboard
+`curl --cookie ./ryancookies.txt http://localhost:8080/wp-admin/index.php | grep Dashboard`

-Q: Look through the output where Dashboard is highlighted.
-Does any of the wording on this page seem familiar?
-(Y/N) If so, you should be successfully logged into your Editor's dashboard.

-A: Yes.
-After adding the grep pipe, we can see all occurrences of the word ‘Dashboard’ within the returned response body, showing us a successfully returned index.php session.
+A: Next, I looked through the output where **Dashboard** is highlighted.
+After adding the grep pipe, I can see all occurrences of the word ‘Dashboard’ within the returned response body, showing us a successfully returned ‘index.php‘ session which allows me to log into the Editor's dashboard.

 ## Step 5: Test the Users.php Page

-1. Finally, write a `curl` command using the same `--cookie ryancookies.txt` option, but attempt to access `http://localhost:8080/wp-admin/users.php`:
+Finally, write a **curl** command using the same `--cookie ryancookies.txt` option, but attempt to access `http://localhost:8080/wp-admin/users.php`:

-curl --cookie ./ryancookies.txt http://localhost:8080/wp-admin/users.php
+`curl --cookie ./ryancookies.txt http://localhost:8080/wp-admin/users.php`

-Q: What happens this time?
-A: We once again see the warning ‘You need a higher level of permission.
+After doing this, I saw the warning ‘You need a higher level of permission.
 Sorry, you are not allowed to list users.’
+Because these are not Admin credentials, we were unable to access it, but at least we gained access to the Editor's dashboard.